Gordon Hamersley’s Beet, Goat Cheese and Walnut Tart

-This tart is really fun.
-And different.
-And delicious.
+This tart is really fun and a little different than anything I’ve made before.
 I can’t promise a quick-and-easy dinner with this recipe — beets must be roasted; a tart shell must be baked — but with a little planning, assembly of this tart is quite simple.
 And it is so worth the effort.

 Why are beets, goat cheese and walnuts so good together?
 And why did I never think to bake them all together in a flaky, buttery shell?
 Gordon Hamersley recommends serving this tart with a little mixed greens tossed with a bright vinaigrette, which is exactly what I did.